Wilhelm von Gottberg

-Wilhelm von Gottberg (born 30 March 1940) is a German politician of the Alternative for Germany.
+Wilhelm von Gottberg (born 30 March 1940) is a German far-right politician of the Alternative for Germany party who served as a member of the Bundestag from 2017 to 2021, representing Lower Saxony.
+Gottberg is a Holocaust denier and former president of the Landsmannschaft Ostpreußen, and has advocated for the resettlement of Kaliningrad Oblast with Germans.

+Biography

-Wilhelm von Gottberg was born in 1940, the son of Hans Heinrich von Gottberg (1900–1973) and his wife Gertrud, née Freiin von der Goltz (1908–1997).
+Wilhelm von Gottberg was born on 30 March 1940 in Woopen, then in East Prussia (now Cheryomukhovo, Kaliningrad Oblast, Russia).
+He is the son of Hans Heinrich von Gottberg (1900–1973) and his wife Gertrud, née Freiin von der Goltz (1908–1997).
 He was descended of two noble families, the Gottberg family and the Von der Goltz family.
-He was born in Woopen in Landkreis Bartenstein (now Poland), East Prussia.
-His family fled from East Prussia during World War II.
+Gottberg's family was expelled from East Prussia following the end of World War II.
+He subsequently lived in Swinemünde (now Świnoujście, in Poland) and later in West Germany.
+After completing mandatory military service, he served in the Bundesgrenzschutz from 1960 to 1968.
+In 1969, he joined the Christian Democratic Union due to the party's rejection of the Oder–Neisse line.

-Gottberg is president of the Territorial Association of East Prussia (since 1992) and Vice President of the Federation of Expellees (since 1992) in Germany.
-He is also a member of the board of the Ostpreußische Kulturstiftung, and was mayor of the community of Schnega in Lower Saxony.
-Gottberg used to be a member of the Christian Democratic Union, but joined the Alternative for Germany in 2016.
+Gottberg is president of the Landsmannschaft Ostpreußen (since 1992) and Vice President of the Federation of Expellees (since 1992) in Germany.
+He is also a member of the board of the Ostpreußische Kulturstiftung, and was mayor of Schnega in Lower Saxony.
+Gottberg used to be a member of the Christian Democratic Union, but left the party in 2011 amidst a dispute over his position on the CDU's electoral list in Schnega's municipal election.
+He joined Alternative for Germany (Alternative für Deutschland, AfD) in 2013, supporting the party's position on the Euro area crisis.
+Gottberg's joining the AfD made him the first mayor from the party.

-He ran in the 2017 Bundestag elections on the AfD list from Lower Saxony and was elected, making him the oldest member of the Bundestag, thus making him eligible to be the President by right of age of the Bundestag, who will also address the opening session.
-However, due to his Holocaust denialism comments, the rules were changed to prevent him from holding that role, instead the right would go to the member with the longest-serving member of the Bundestag, who at the time was Wolfgang Schäuble of CDU, two years Gottberg's junior.
+He ran in the 2017 German federal election on the AfD list from Lower Saxony and was elected, making him the oldest member of the Bundestag.
+This would have made him president by right of age, in charge of chairing the opening session.
+However, prior to the elections the Bundestag had changed its procedures, instead the right would go to the member with the longest-serving member of the Bundestag, who at the time was Wolfgang Schäuble of CDU, two years Gottberg's junior.